Analysis | Public health recommendations are another opportunity for partisan performances

 Framing coronavirus containment as Democratic hysteria against God-given free will has real-world implications, contributing to a surge in new cases and the recent increase in coronavirus-related deaths.
 But, again, that framing is itself often performative — not necessarily insincere but leveraged for attention and plaudits.

-Consider Gov. Kristi L. Noem (R-S.D.).
-Noem has offered some hints about her plans with her political appearances this year, hosting Trump in South Dakota over the Fourth of July, speaking at a dinner in Iowa in the summer and campaigning for Trump in New Hampshire last month.
-To that end, she’s embraced signaling her own preference for taking a hands-off approach to the virus.
+Consider South Dakota Gov. Kristi L. Noem (R).
+Noem has offered hints about her plans with her political appearances this year, hosting President Trump in South Dakota over the Fourth of July, speaking at a dinner in Iowa in the summer and campaigning for Trump in New Hampshire last month.
+To that end, she has embraced signaling her own preference for taking a hands-off approach to the virus.
 In September, she mocked the idea of “social distancing” by posting a video of herself hunting, saying that it was “how we do social distancing in South Dakota.”

 Even as cases have surged in her state (note the map above) and hospitals are nearing capacity, Noem has ostentatiously rejected calls to endorse mandates aimed at containing the virus.
 Her office was asked by a local newspaper last week how she would respond if asked by President-elect Joe Biden to introduce a mask mandate once he’s inaugurated.